Saviour Montebello: Parish Priest

-Montebello relinquished the chair of philosophy in 1804 when he was appointed by Bishop Vincenzo Labini as parish priest of Civitatis Cospiquæ (Bormla).
+In 1804, Montebello relinquished the chair of philosophy when he was appointed by Bishop Vincenzo Labini as parish priest of Civitatis Cospiquæ (Bormla).
 On 3 October of that year, he was succeeded at the university by the professor of humanistic literature and secretary of the university, Peter Mallia, a doctor of canon and civil law.

 Montebello became vicar (or Parochus prælectus) of Bormla on 23 June 1804, and immediately took up residence there together with his sister Vincenza.
 He took official possession of the parish (as Parochus et Rector) on the following 26 July.
-He was the sixteenth parish priest of Bormla since the parish’s inception on 15 September 1586.
+He was the sixteenth parish priest of Bormla since the parish's inception on 15 September 1586.
 However, as it happened, he was also its last parish priest, since in 1822, during the tenure of Montebello's successor as parish priest, Giuseppe Bezzina, the parish became a Collegiate by decree of Pope Pius VII.

-Apart of the usual pastoral duties as parish priest, at Bormla Montebello founded, in May 1805, the Confraternity of St. Agatha and a few months later, on 15 September 1805, the Confraternity of St. Michael.
+Apart from the usual pastoral duties as parish priest, at Bormla, Montebello founded, in May 1805, the Confraternity of St. Agatha and a few months later, on 15 September 1805, the Confraternity of St. Michael.

 Death

 Montebello remained parish priest for five years.
-Unfortunately, he died suddenly and prematurely at his residence in Bormla on 18 April 1809, seven weeks before his 47th birthday,.
-Though the last baptism he administered was just two days before his death, on the 16th, he was apparently too ill to officiate at a marriage celebrated less than a week before, on the 11th.
+He died suddenly and prematurely at his residence in Bormla on 18 April 1809, aged 46, Though the last baptism he administered was just two days before his death, on the April 16, he was apparently too ill to officiate at a marriage celebrated on April 11.
 Oddly enough, his funeral was not held at Bormla, as would have been normal practice, but at the parish church of his birthplace, Żejtun, with the participation of the clergy serving at Bormla.
 Stranger still, for some reason yet unknown he was not buried at Żejtun but was transported again, this time to Valletta, and buried in the crypt of the Collegiate church of St. Paul's Shipwreck, in the part reserved for priests.
-In gratitude towards the clergy of Bormla, a few days after the funeral, on the 23rd, his sister, Vincenza Montebello, donated 50 scudi to the Bormla collagate per i poveri di Cospicua (for the poor of Bormla).
+In gratitude towards the clergy of Bormla, a few days after the funeral, on the 23 April, his sister, Vincenza Montebello, donated 50 scudi to the Bormla collagate per i poveri di Cospicua (for the poor of Bormla).
 Several masses were sung by the Bormla clergy for his repose on the anniversary of his death in the succeeding five years (until 1814).
 More masses were sung for his repose by the clergy at Żejtun almost fifty years later, in 1855, and in succeeding years, by bequest of Giuseppe Pulis Montebello.